GDPR: Data Protection Policy

 Specific training regarding data protection procedures will be given to the staff that routinely handles individuals’ personal data.
 As set out in this policy, our obligations will be supplemented by this training.

 Apart from this policy, there will be other policies that will be implemented that will impact the way we deal with personal data and data protection.
-We expect all of our employees to comply with our Electronic Communications Policy, where relevant.
+We expect all of our employees, partners, and prospects in communication to comply with our Electronic Communications Policy, where relevant.

 Who does this policy apply to?

-This policy applies to current, former and prospective employees, workers, volunteers, apprentices, and consultants.
+This policy applies to current, former, and prospective employees, workers, volunteers, apprentices, partners, prospects, and consultants.
 Those who fall into one of these categories are known as ‘data subject’ for the purposes of this policy.
 This policy should be read alongside the employment contract or service contract and any other notice the Company issues from time to time in relation to data.

 Who is responsible for data protection at Valasys?